top of page

 The more we look and learn, the more we can understand how to respond.
 Looking after insects looks after other creatures and our precious flora.

 In mid 2023, we were at the Hindmarsh planting.
-There we met the excellent Fabian Douglas, and struck good conversation.
+There we met Fabian Douglas, and struck good conversation.

 From there, emails were exchanged, Vicky sent Fabian her photos, and this page grew.
 What fortune!